 Talk with your child's health care provider about what a healthy blood pressure is for your child.

-Once your child reaches age 3, it is important to have a blood pressure check every year.
+Once your child reaches age 3, a blood pressure check needs to be done every year.
 Children with high blood pressure are at higher risk for heart disease and stroke as adults.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.